ayshiff/my-open-source-journey/docs/contributions/backstage#4416.md

 ### Problems encountered

-I found that there were some inconsistencies in the [Splunk On-Call API swagger](https://portal.victorops.com/api-docs/), especially in the models.
+I found that there were some inconsistencies in the [Splunk On-Call API documentation](https://portal.victorops.com/api-docs/), especially in the **models**.
 Therefore I had to go back several times on my TypeScript models to fix them.

 ### What did I learn ?

-This contribution has allowed me to use an Incident management tool (Splunk On-Call) and to familiarize myself with the creation of plugins for Backstage.
+This contribution has allowed me to use an **Incident management tool** (Splunk On-Call) and to familiarize myself with the **creation of plugins for Backstage**.
 It allowed me to interact with parts of Backstage that I had never contributed to before.